DJ at Club LaRay, Rialto Tap, the Clubhouse, and more

 In 2006, Ezebukwu returned to the scene with a party at the now-defunct club Four.
 Most recently, Ezebukwu and Rodney Perkins had a Thursday night party called Back 2 Life at Pasha Restaurant & Lounge.
 That ended in April.
 Ezebukwu would love to throw a party to celebrate the twenty-fifth anniversary of Club LaRay’s opening.

-Describing himself as a DJ, Ezebukwu says, “I’ve never been one to like just one type of music.
+Describing his DJ style, Ezebukwu says, “I’ve never been one to like just one type of music.
 I think that a lot of different types of music just have impact and have some kind of soul.
 When I say soul, just some spirituality.
 Just something to awaken something inside of you.
 Just to make you move.”